warmshowers/Warmshowers.org/assets/development_docs/ws_development_env.md

 `sudo apachectl restart` or `sudo service apache2 restart` or `sudo service httpd restart`

+### Setup a Drush alias for the site (Optional)

+To facilitate development using Drush, it's useful to have a Drush alias for interacting with the site, so you can run `drush @warmshowers.local status` instead of having to `cd` into the warmshowers directory to use Drush.
+Copy the file in `/assets/rebuild/warmshowers.aliases.drushrc.php` to `~/.drush/warmshowers.aliases.drushrc.php`.
+Edit each entry in the alias array to match the paths and values for your local environment.

 ### Log into the site and configure it the way you want it

 Now you need to log into the site, and of course your account may not have the